florentpoujol/Daneel/readme.md

     end

     function Behavior:Awake()
-        Daneel.Events.Listen("EventName", ALocalFunction) -- same for global functions
+        Daneel.Event.Listen("EventName", ALocalFunction) -- same for global functions

-        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Events.Fire("EventName", "Brace for this event !")
+        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
     end

 You can also make gameObjects to listen to events.
 By default, the message of the same name as the event will be sent (and optionally broadcasted) on that gameObject (the function `Behavior:EventName()` wil be called if it exists).

     function Behavior:Awake()
-        Daneel.Events.Listen("EventName", self.gameObject) -- the message "EventName" will be sent on this gameObject only Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
+        Daneel.Event.Listen("EventName", self.gameObject) -- the message "EventName" will be sent on this gameObject only Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
-        Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent on this gameObject and all of its children end
+        Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent on this gameObject and all of its children end

 If you want a function or a gameObject to listen to every events, just pass `"any"` as the event name.